-As seen in the “Recession Probability” section, the average response as to the odds of another recession starting within the next 12 months was 19.84%; the average response in February’s survey was 21.25%.
+As seen in the “Recession Probability” section, the average response as to the odds of another recession starting within the next 12 months was 14.41%.
+The individual estimates, of those who responded, ranged from 0% to 33%.
+For reference, the average response in February’s survey was 15.09%.

 The current average forecasts among economists polled include the following:

 full-year 2017: 2.4%